Digital Identity Risk Assessment Playbook

 Identifying categories of users helps define the requirements for more than the Digital Identity Risk Assessments.
 For example, requirements for privacy, records retention, and monitoring are based on user types and categories.

-First, identify the user types and communities of users the application supports.
-Identifying an application’s community of users is important to the DIRA processes as communities have different privacy, regulatory, and solution requirements to consider in risk assessments.
+First, identify the user types and communities of users impacted by the application .
+Identifying an application’s community of users is important to the DIRA processes, as communities have different privacy, regulatory, and solution requirements to consider in risk assessments.
 Table 1 identifies user types and five common examples of communities of users.

 User Type | Description | Examples of Community of Users |